 Enemies can be made out of anyone or anything to get the same feeling from the first fight.
 Eventually, it doesn’t matter how big the enemy is, and the harder it is to defeat, the better because the euphoric feeling of adrenaline and confidence will last longer.

 Sound familiar?
 It’s an addiction just like anything else.

 Identifying a Conflict Addict

-Conflict addiction can be just as dangerous as drug addiction, because once addicted to conflict, people will intentionally put themselves in dangerous situations just to feel the rush.
+Conflict addiction can be just as dangerous as drug addiction because once addicted to conflict, people will intentionally put themselves in dangerous situations to feel the rush.
 People on the other side of the conflict can also be wildly unpredictable.
-They could engage in your conflict in a constructive manner, or they could do harm.
+They could engage in your conflict in a constructive manner, or they could harm you.